 was urging me, fate brought a phone call from Doug(who did

-engineering in various degrees on all three Columbia recordings
+engineering in various degrees on all three of my Columbia recordings

 This was to be my first totally acoustic guitar recording

 out of my own pocket.
-It was a pretty scary proposition.
+It was a pretty scary proposition, believe me!

 It still is a scary thing to do!
 We completed the recording